ryanholbrook/decision-boundaries-animations/README.md

 The animations depict a binary classification problem over two distributions.
 A `mvn` in the filename indicates the features of each class are distributed normally; a `mix` in the filename indicates the features of each class are distributed as a mixture of normal distributions.

 The animations were created in R, using the `{gganimate}` package.
+A repository of functions to generate the animations can be found [here](https://github.com/ryanholbrook/mlanimate).

 The classifiers illustrated are:

 + [Extreme Learning Machine](https://en.wikipedia.org/wiki/Extreme_learning_machine) with `{elmNNRcpp::elm_train}`
 + [Gaussian Process](https://en.wikipedia.org/wiki/Kriging) with `{kernlab::gausspr}`